GFlisch/Arc4u.Cyphertool/README.md

 ## 1. Certificate store (windows) or keychain (linux).

 The command will use the following default values.
-- -c: friendly name of the certificate.
+- -c or --certificate: friendly name of the certificate.
-- -n or --name: the default value is "My"
+- -n or --name: the certificate store name, default value is "My"
-- -s or --store: the defaut value is "Current User".
+- -l or --location: the certificate store location, defaut value is "Current User".
 - -t or --text: the text to encrypt or decrypt.
 - -f or --file: path file to encrypt.
 - -o or --output: output file path to store the result.